GW190521 as a dynamical capture of two nonspinning black holes: Results

 The phenomenology corresponding to the set of maximum likelihood parameters selected by the analysis are shown in Fig.~\ref{fig:gw190521}.
 The EOB relative trajectory (top panel) is complemented by the corresponding waveform templates projected onto the three detectors and compared to the whitened LIGO-Virgo data around the time of GW190521.
 Thicker lines highlight the last part of the dynamics, which exactly covers the portion of the signal displayed in the bottom panel.
 The magnitude of the first GW burst predicted by the EOB analysis (not shown in the plot) is comparable to the detector noise and would occur outside the analysis window.
 However, we find that such first burst is not a robust feature across samples, occurring at different times and smaller amplitudes for different points and not occuring at all for others (see Fig.~\ref{fig:EJ_gw190521}).
 Given this consideration and the small amplitude of such first burst, we do not expect an extension of the analysis segment to impact our main conclusions.

-In order to reduce systematics when comparing the hyperbolic capture model to the quasi-circular model, we repeat the quasi-circular analysis with the precessing surrogate model {\tt NRSur7dq4}~\cite{Varma:2019csw} by using the {\tt bajes} pipeline~\cite{Breschi:2021wzr}.
-The prior distributions for the mass parameters and the extrinsic parameters are identical to the ones used in the hyperbolic capture analysis with {\tt TEOBResumS}, while the prior on the spin components is chosen to be uniform in the spin magnitudes and isotropic in the angles~\cite{Abbott:2020tfl}.
-When including higher modes, we disable phase marginalisation and to achieve a fair comparison with the other approximants, in Table~\ref{tab:gw190521} we quote maximum likelihood and SNR values obtained from the full unmarginalised posterior.
-The quasi-circular precessing analyses with {\tt bajes} are in close agreement (both on parameter posterior distributions and SNR estimates) with those of Ref.~\cite{Abbott:2020tfl}, as reported in Table~\ref{tab:gw190521}, confirming the reliability of the adopted sampler.
+In order to compare the hyperbolic capture with the quasi-circular merger hypothesis, we perform a new quasi-circular analysis with the precessing surrogate model {\tt NRSur7dq4}\cite{Varma:2019csw} and with the quasi-circular precessing flavor of \TEOBResumS{}, \TEOBResumSP{} \cite{Akcay:2020qrj, Gamba:2021ydi}.
+To minimize systematic effects, we consistently use the {\tt bajes} pipeline\cite{Breschi:2021wzr} with the same settings discussed above for all the runs.
+The prior distributions for the mass parameters and the extrinsic parameters are also identical to the ones used in the hyperbolic capture analysis with {\tt TEOBResumS}, while the prior on the spin components is chosen to be uniform in the spin magnitudes and isotropic in the angles\cite{Abbott:2020tfl}.
+When including higher modes we disable phase marginalization.

+In Table~\ref{tab:gw190521} we quote maximum likelihood and matched-filter SNR values obtained from the full unmarginalised posterior.
+The quasi-circular precessing analyses with {\tt bajes} and {\tt NRSur7dq4} are in agreement with those obtained by LVK\cite{Abbott:2020tfl}, confirming the reliability of the infrastructure adopted for the inference.
+The maximum SNR recovered via our pipeline is lower by $0.7$ than the one extracted from the public LVK samples.
+We attribute this discrepancy to differences in data-processing between pipelines, small differences in the prior boundaries and the sampling itself.
+The use of consistent settings in our new runs with the model used by the LVK excludes that such discrepancies affect the comparison against the non-circular analysis.